The power of pain education!

 This awareness campaign focuses on the power of pain education.
 It can give everyone – professionals and the public alike – an understanding on what works and what doesn’t.

-Engage
+1. Engage

-The project was developed in response to a recent report by We Are Undefeatable: ‘Bridging the Gap’ found that pain was the number one reason preventing those with long term conditions from getting active.
+This campaign was developed in response to a recent report by We Are Undefeatable: ‘Bridging the Gap’ found that pain was the number one reason preventing those with long term conditions from getting active.

 The report also found that many of the professionals working alongside these people didn’t know pain was the number one factor, instead citing a lack of motivation and cost as the main reasons.